 Hiring the right people is what turns a scrappy little team into a scalable, profitable marketing agency.
-I’ve learned this the hard way, adding roles based on short-term pain instead of long-term structure, hiring too junior for roles that needed strategic thinking, and wearing too many hats for far too long.
+Many agencies learn this the hard way, adding roles to solve short-term pain instead of building long-term structure, hiring too junior for positions that require strategic thinking, and wearing too many hats for far too long.

-That might have worked five or ten years ago.
+Realistically, that might have worked a few years ago.
 But in 2025, clients expect depth.
 They want specialists.
 They want clarity.
 And they’re happy to pay more for teams that actually deliver outcomes, not just activity.

 If you’re running or scaling an agency today, this breakdown will help you understand which roles are worth investing in, what they actually do day-to-day, and how they contribute to the agency’s growth.

-Let’s break down the 10 most important roles every growing agency should consider.
+Let’s break down the 10 most important agency roles every growing organization should consider.

 1. Strategic Account Director